setrar/ca/labs/5-time-out-interrupts/REPORT.md

 ## The time-out flag

-${\color{Blue} A_n}$

-1. Edit the `io.s` source file.
+${\color{Blue} 1.}$ Edit the `io.s` source file.
 In the data section add a declaration for a 32-bits word that we will use for the time-out flag, with a global label for easy reference:

 ```asm
 # time-out flag